-For the nine months ended September 30, 2020, net cash provided by financing activities totaled \$85.8 million, compared to \$0.1 million for the same period in 2019.
-The increase in cash provided by financing activities was primarily related to net proceeds of \$102.5 million from the issuance of common shares during the nine months ended September 30, 2020, partially offset by the repayment of the term loan.
+For the nine months ended September 30, 2021, net cash provided by financing activities totaled \$123.6 million, compared to \$85.8 million for the same period in 2020.
+The increase in cash provided by financing activities was primarily related to net proceeds of \$123.3 million from the issuance of common shares and pre-funded warrants during the nine months ended September 30, 2021 as compared to \$102.5 million from the issuance of common shares, partially offset by repayment of the term loan, for the same period in 2020.